Rich Text Editor / Document Model / Blocks / Tables

 Table With Expanded Cell Margins and Horizontal Spacing 10 dips and Vertical Spacing 20 dips

-Notice how the second table "Description" cell is larger from value - this is because this cell has no applied margins and uses only the specified horizontal / vertical spacing between cells.
+Notice how the second table "Description" cell is larger from the "Value" cell - this is because this cell has no applied margins and uses only the specified horizontal/vertical spacing between cells.

 The mode in which the table operates is specified from the AllowSpacingBetweenCells property: